dustinpfister/blog_posts/_posts/js-uint8array.md

 ## 1 - The Uint8Array basics

-For starters there is juts knowing how to create a Uinit8Array with the constructor, and static methods that can be used to do so.
+For starters there is juts knowing [how to create and use a Uinit8Array](https://stackoverflow.com/questions/38718202/how-to-use-uint8array-uint16array-uin32array) with the constructor, and static methods that can be used to do so.
 It is also worth mentioning some additional basics with these kinds of arrays.
 So in this section I will just be starting out with a few quick basic examples of this kind of array constructor in javaScript.

-The general basic idea to keep in mind with these arrays is that they are restricted to just one type that is Numbers, and the range for the numbers is restricted to the value raneg of one byte.
+The general basic idea to keep in mind with these arrays is that they are restricted to just one type that is Numbers, and the range for the numbers is restricted to the value range of one byte.

 ### 1.1 - Playing with the Uint8Array constructor for the first time